Renewing your practising certificate

 You can print your own invoices through your lawyer login.
 You can choose your preferred payment method within your own organisation.
 Please note receipts are not issued by the Law Society; the invoice becomes a tax paid invoice upon payment.

-If a firm/organisation has appointed a firm administrator, the Law Society will provide a list of all the lawyers in the organisation and the required payments once the renewal emails have been sent to the individual lawyers.
+If a firm/organisation has appointed a Firm Administrator, the nominated person will receive the renewal information prior to the individual lawyers being emailed.
 If your organisation wishes to appoint a firm administrator please contact Registry.

 Firm administrators are able to print off the invoices through the organisation login, by clicking on ‘Lawyer Invoices’.
 (Please note that only those invoices dated May in the practising year relate to the current practising certificate round.)